-The competition invites the children of Wales to submit poems on the theme of Identity for a chance to win a host of fantastic prizes.
-The competition is open to children year 6 and under living in Wales, and poems can be submitted in Welsh or English.
+The competition invites the children of Wales to submit poems on the theme of identity for a chance to win a host of fantastic prizes.

-Regional winners in both Welsh and English will receive a Cymru football shirt and a framed version of their poem both signed by the Euro 2020 squad in addition to a workshop for their school class by Eloise or Gruffudd.
-All winning poems will also be presented to the Wales players ahead of their opening Euro 2020 match.
+Winners in both Welsh and English will receive a Cymru football shirt, a framed version of their poem both signed by the Euro 2020 squad, a book bundle and a workshop for their school class by Eloise or Gruffudd.
+The winning poems will also be presented to the Wales players ahead of their opening Euro 2020 match.

 Gruffudd Owen, who entered his Chair-winning poem to the 2018 National Eisteddfod under the pseudonym Hal Robson-Kanu after being inspired by the Cymru player’s performances in the UEFA Euro 2016 finals, said:

-The competition is a continuation of our partnership with the Football Association of Wales which last year saw us working with pupils from Ysgol Gymraeg Bro Teyrnon in Newport to compose an inspirational Welsh-language poem for the launch of Wales’ UEFA Women’s Euro 2021 qualifying campaign.
+The competition is a continuation of the partnership between the Football Association of Wales and Literature Wales which saw the organisations working with pupils from Ysgol Gymraeg Bro Teyrnon in Newport to compose an inspirational Welsh-language poem for the launch of Wales’ UEFA Women’s Euro 2021 qualifying campaign.

-For further information, including how to submit poems, click here.
+For further information, including how to submit poems, visit: www.literaturewales.org/euro2020